How Much Does it Cost to Record a Song?

 But how many hours I will need?
 How can I calculate the cost to record a song?

 Most independent musicians are concerned about the price, after all, recording is not cheap.
 It’s best to work out a budget and stick to it.
-This is what most singer, rappers and bands do.
+This is what most singers, rappers and bands do.

 A good way to start is to just book a studio with the engineer and if you can afford it, a producer and see how much you get done.
 If you go walking into a studio demanding to do 5 songs in a day or recording and mixing a full band in only 3 hours, you are likely to be very disappointed with the result.